Baby Shaker: Description

-Baby Shaker received negative feedback from both parents and child protection groups, accusing the game of promoting shaken baby syndrome and infanticide; the game's description warned to "Never, never shake a baby".
-According to Shoemaker, protesters showed up outside of Apple Infinite Loop campus, and he admitted that the app's approval was a mistake on his end.
-In response to the criticism, Baby Shaker was removed from the App Store on April 23, 2009, two days after its release.
-Apple then issued an apology for approving the app, calling it "deeply offensive".
-RTVE criticized Apple for not explaining why the app was approved.
+Baby Shaker received negative feedback from both parents and child protection groups, accusing the game of mocking and promoting shaken baby syndrome and infanticide, despite the game's description warning to "Never, never shake a baby".
+Patrick Donohue, the founder of the Sarah Jane Brain Foundation, filed a complaint to Steve Jobs, stating "words cannot describe [his] reaction."
+According to Shoemaker, protests occurred outside the Apple Infinite Loop campus, and he admitted that the app's approval was a mistake on his end.
+Baby Shaker was removed from the App Store on April 22, 2009, two days after its release.
+Apple then issued an apology for approving the app, calling it "deeply offensive", but RTVE criticized Apple for not explaining why the app was approved, and Daniel Ionescu of ABC News said that Apple has banned less offensive apps, such as one about South Park.
+Sikalosoft has not responded since Baby Shaker was pulled from the App Store.